Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Physical principle of the proposed technique

 \section{Physical principle of the proposed technique}

 For convenience, the proposed technique is named HOK-EEHG in the following content.
 Figure \ref{fig1}

-shows the schematic layout of HOK-EEHG.
-Different with nominal EEHG, HOK-EEHG consists of three modulators and three chicanes with absence of second external seed laser.
-The first modulator is resonant at the fundamental wavelength of 270 nm while the second and third modulators are tuned at the second harmonic of the seed laser with wavelength of 135 nm.
-The first two modulators and first chicane make up the HOK, enabling second harmonic conversion of the external seed laser and the first-level energy modulation of EEHG.
-Electron modulation and harmonic emission amplification are realized simultaneously in the second modulator.
-The energy-modulated electron beam together with the converted seed laser are then guided to the downstream elements for further beam manipulation and high harmonic generation through EEHG processes.
-HOK-EEHG, where HOK convert 2nd harmonic conversion and EEHG convert 45th harmonic conversion, is able to perform overall 90th harmonic jump.
+illustrates the schematic layout and representative longitudinal phase space evolution of HOK-EEHG.
+Unlike the nominal EEHG, HOK-EEHG possesses three modulators and three chicanes but no second seed laser.
+The first two modulators and the first chicane make up the HOK, while the last two modulators, the last two chicanes, and the radiator make up the EEHG.
+HOK not only achieves the second harmonic conversion of the external seed but also performs the first-stage energy modulation of EEHG.
+This is because electron modulation and harmonic emission amplification are achieved simultaneously in the second modulator.
+Then, the electrons, along with the second harmonic emission, are led to the third modulator for the second-stage energy modulation of EEHG.
+With optimized dispersion strength of the last two chicanes, the electron beam forms micro-bunching that has frequency components at 90th (90=2*45) harmonic of the seed laser, where 2nd harmonic conversion is done by HOK, while 45th harmonic conversion is done by EEHG.